Author: taorsi

 There will be a short version of the hike (approximately 4 miles).
 This will most likely be a hike about halfway to the point and a return (possibly along the beach).

 The longer hike is a beautiful hike that is mostly level, and the trail is in excellent condition.
 It begins (and ends) with soft sand, but by staying near the lake you will have pretty solid footing.
-There were some muddy spots a week ago, so waterproof footwear might be welcome.
+There may occasionally be some muddy spots, so waterproof footwear might be welcome.

 This hike is rated difficult, but that’s mainly due to the length.
 Because it’s an ‘out and back,’ the distance can be shortened by turning around at any point.